 The Ayurvedic approach to the management of ADD and ADHD is the process of assisting the patient to build a stronger container to control the energy of expansion and creativity.
 The container ideally creates a state of control without creating suppression of the increased energies.

-Managing any condition through Ayurveda requires care for the physical, mental and spiritual aspects of the patient.
-Patients with vata disturbances often experience physical conditions such as constipation and gas in the digestive system and dryness through out the body.
+Managing any condition through Ayurveda requires care for the physical, mental, and spiritual aspects of the patient.
+Patients with vata disturbances often experience physical conditions such as constipation, gas in the digestive system, and dryness throughout the body.
 There may also be of low body weight and poor muscular development.
 Patients often feel cold.
 Care of the physical body is essential to the care of the mind.
-Hence, a diet that is nourishing, oily and somewhat heavy is important as long as the patient does not become overweight.
+Hence, a diet that is nourishing, oily, and somewhat heavy is important as long as the patient does not become overweight.
 Overweight patients require a similar diet but with smaller portions.
 Nourishment is the key to increasing stability.

 Spiritually, Ayurveda views all people as being in the physical world for the purpose of learning important lessons which ultimately aid the soul toward the attainment of enlightenment.
 Every difficult life circumstance is a lesson or opportunity for growth.
 What is to be learned is not often easy for another person to identify.
 Learning is an internal process of self–observation.
 While children find self-observation difficult, it is important that parents create a supportive environment for self–exploration at the child’s pace.
 This can include reading books with important morals and which demonstrate growing self awareness and planting subtle seeds of insight that might germinate in the child’s future.
 Child counselors can also play an important role through the variety of techniques they are trained in to affect a child’s consciousness.

 On the mental level and emotional level, Ayurveda approaches the condition through the use of herbs.
 Ayurveda classifies herbs with a stabilizing effect on the mind as “medhya rasayanas”.
 These herbs promote the intellect and deeply nourish the neurological tissues.
 They are nervine tonics.
-Many such as Ashwaganda and Shankha Pushpi have a secondary mild sedative effect.
+Many such as Ashwagandha and Shankhpushpi have a secondary mild sedative effect.
 Others like Calamus have a mild stimulating effect.
-The most well known herbs for the condition are Brahmi (Bacopa Monierra) and Gotu Kola (Centella Asiatica).
-Studies on Bacopa Monierra performed at Benaras Hindu University in Varanasi, India have revealed beneficial effects on children.
+The most well known herbs for the condition are Brahmi (Bacopa monnieri) and Gotu Kola (Centella asiatica).
+Studies on Bacopa Monnieri performed at Banaras Hindu University in Varanasi, India have revealed beneficial effects on children.
 Ayurveda favors the use of combinations of herbs that meet the specific needs of the patient as no two patients present exactly the same.
-Often, additional imbalances, mild or otherwise are present and complicate the condition.
+Often there are additional imbalances, mild or otherwise, that complicate the condition.